shaharzidon/Abandoned-animals-inspector/README.md

 3.run `nodemon server.js`.

-to add reports go to [title](https://github.com/AchiyaAvrahamof/Abandoned-animals)
+to add reports go to [report form](https://github.com/AchiyaAvrahamof/Abandoned-animals)

 ## Screenshots <a name="Screenshots"></a>
 Dashbord, when clicking on the animal it will show you all the details and let you nevigate and make a phone call